gvwilson/sdxjs/en/src/data-table/index.md

 [% inc file="table-performance-10000-30-03.out" %]

-And if we keep the table size the same but use a 10:1 filter/select ratio?
+And what if we keep the table size the same but use a 10:1 filter/select ratio?
 {: .continue}

 [% inc file="table-performance-10000-30-10.out" %]